carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 - `-v` - Verbose (print what you are doing!)
 - `-f mydata.tar` - Create the archive in file *output_data.tar*

 The tar command allows users to concatenate flags.
-Instead of typing `tar -c -v -f`, we can do `tar -cvf`.
+Instead of typing `tar -c -v -f`, we can use `tar -cvf`.
 We can also use the `tar` command to extract the files from the archive once we have transferred it:

 ```
 {{ site.local_prompt }} tar -xvf output_data.tar